David Fales: Miami Dolphins

 On April 5, 2017, Fales signed with the Miami Dolphins.
-He was waived by the team on September 2, 2017.
-On October 24, 2017, the Dolphins brought back Fales to back up Matt Moore after an injury to starter Jay Cutler.
-On December 3, 2017, Fales made his first regular season appearance as a Miami Dolphin, as the Dolphins were up 35–9 with three minutes left in the game, he made two handoffs to Senorise Perry, and went 0-of-1 passing.
+He was waived by the team on September 2.
+On October 24, the Dolphins brought back Fales to back up Matt Moore after an injury to starter Jay Cutler.
+On December 3, Fales made his first regular season appearance as a Dolphin, as the Dolphins were up 35–9 with three minutes left in the game, he made two handoffs to Senorise Perry, and went 0-of-1 passing.
 In the regular season finale, on December 31, Fales replaced Cutler after the first series.
-Fales then completed 29 of 42 passes for 265 yards, one touchdown, and one interception while also rushing for a one-yard touchdown as the Dolphins lost to the Buffalo Bills by a score of 22–16.
+Fales then completed 29-of-42 passes for 265 yards, one touchdown, and one interception while also rushing for a one-yard touchdown as the Dolphins lost to the Buffalo Bills by a score of 22–16.
 His first career passing touchdown was a one-yard pass to Jarvis Landry.

 On March 15, 2018, Fales re-signed with the Dolphins.
 He was named the third-string quarterback behind Ryan Tannehill and Brock Osweiler, but did not appear in a game all season.